bmwilson93/rock-paper-scissors/README.md

     4. Feel free to re-work your previous functions if you need to.
 Specifically, you might want to change the return value to something more useful.

     5. Feel free to create more “helper” functions if you think it would be useful.

-Problem Solving -
-create a function called computerPlay
-    randomly return Rock Paper or Scissors

-    generate a random number
-    if 1 then Rock
-    if 2 then Scissors
-    else Paper